-Waubonsee offers students the opportunity to perform in ensembles including the Jazz Band, Concert Band, Guitar Ensemble, Rock Band, Percussion Ensemble and Steel Band.
-The ensembles are open to all interested students for credit and noncredit.
+Waubonsee offers all students the opportunity to perform in ensembles including the Jazz Ensemble, Jazz Improvisation Combo, Concert Band, Electronic Music Ensemble, Percussion Ensemble, and Steel Band.
+The ensembles are open to all interested students for credit and non-credit.